 Around the world by bike

-26 December - Hat Yai – Malaysia border – Kuala Perlis - 110km
+26 December - Hat Yai – Malaysia border – Kuala Perlis – 110 km

-29 December - Langkawi Island - 90km
+29 December - Langkawi Island – 90 km

 30 December - Pantai Tengah Beach

-There was quite a large Duty Free shop just down the road, selling cheap beer (not something you find in Malaysia) so most people bought their beers there and then sat around the pool talking nonsense.
+There was quite a sizeable duty-free shop down the road, selling cheap beer (not something you find in other parts of Malaysia) and most bought beers there and then sat around the pool shooting the breeze.
+The day was spent relaxing on the beach, after which I sat talking to the other guests at the guesthouse.
+Later that evening, supper was at the Indian restaurant, then it was back to Zackary’s for some more idle chatter.

 31 December - Pantai Tengah Beach